 A large part of employee training is proper call monitoring and corrective action.
 Monitoring agent calls can be done through a speech analytics program, or through random monitoring of collection calls throughout your call center.

-Agents must tell consumers that they are on a monitored and recorded line during calls if the monitoring is done from recordings to adhere to compliance.
+To maintain compliance when call monitoring is done via recordings, agents must tell consumers they are on a monitored and recorded line.
 If the call may be subject to live monitoring, this must be noted to consumers as well.

-Kelly Parsons O’Brien pointed out that some agencies, such as Credit Bureau Associates where she is the President, does monitoring of whole accounts instead of individual calls.
-An agent’s performance handling their accounts, and how well they adhere to compliance regulations determines a portion of their bonus.
+Kelly Parsons O’Brien pointed out that some agencies, such as Credit Bureau Associates where she is the President, do monitoring of whole accounts instead of individual calls.
+An agent’s performance in handling their accounts, and how well they adhere to compliance regulations, will determine a portion of their bonus.

-“We’ve found that this does increase policy, procedure, compliance,” says Parsons O’Brien.
+“We’ve found that this does increase policy and procedure compliance,” says Parsons O’Brien.
 “Everything has improved with per-account work.”

 If a process does fail in your agency, Reynaud recommends you have a plan in place to address and correct it.
 The key to taking proper action is defining what she calls a non-conformity, or, “non-fulfillment of a specified requirement.”

-This can be anything from an agent not following procedures to an agency-wide issue, such as a collection letter sent to debtors missing the back page text.
-Being able to identify these occurrences enables agencies to know when and how to report them.
+This can be anything from an agent not following procedures to an agency-wide issue, like a collection letter sent to debtors missing the back page text.
+Being able to identify these occurrences helps agencies to know when and how to report them.